by Megan Stals

 Spot Bitcoin ETFs aim to provide investors with exposure to the price of the cryptocurrency.
 The ETF issuer buys the digital coins from other holders or through a cryptocurrency exchange to be stored in a digital wallet.

-The ETF is assigned shares that correspond to the number of Bitcoin it holds.
+The ETF is assigned shares that correspond to the number of Bitcoins it holds.
 Spot Bitcoin ETFs intend to reflect the current market price of the cryptocurrency as closely as possible.
 They can occasionally rebalance the ETF by buying or selling the digital coins.

 Futures contracts let investors buy or sell the cryptocurrency for a set price at a date in the future, which can differ from where the price moves in reality.
 As they have expiration dates, ETF issuers need to continuously reinvest in new contracts, which can result in costs adding up and taking away from the overall returns.